puppetlabs/puppetlabs-postgresql/README.md

 When using a Unix socket and ident auth, this is the user you are running as.

+##### `command`

+This is the command run against the target database to verify connectivity.

+Default value: 'SELECT 1'

 ##### `host`

 Sets the hostname of the database you wish to test.